 Bamboo is universally recognized as a plant with thousands of uses.
-It’s fast-growing, sustainable, strong and versatile.
-For many centuries, people have used bamboo for food, for building, for furniture, for crafts and endless applications.
+It’s fast-growing, sustainable, strong, and versatile.
+For many centuries, people have used bamboo for food, for building, for furniture, for crafts, and endless applications.
 Bamboo is also famous for its diversity.
 Botanists have identified at least 1,200 species of bamboo, and some say there are as many as 2,000 cultivars.
-And each variety has its own distinct characteristics, so some species of bamboo are certainly more useful than others.
+Each variety has its own distinct characteristics, so some species of bamboo are certainly more useful than others.
 Which leads us to ask, what are the most useful species of bamboo?

 Botanical nameCommon nameDescription